Electrically tunable spin qubits in strain-engineered graphene p-n junctions: Introduction

 \section{Introduction}

 Graphene exhibits exceptional physical properties such as ultra-high carrier mobility, long relaxation times, and long spin coherence~\cite{Trauzettel2007,Oh2010,Han2012,Volk2013,Banszerus2022,Gachter2022,Garreis2024}.
 These characteristics make graphene an attractive platform for quantum information technologies.
-However, because single--layer graphene (SLG) lacks an intrinsic band gap, electrostatic carrier confinement becomes challenging, making it nearly impossible to realize qubits.
-To introduce a controllable energy gap, bilayer graphene (BLG) has been explored as an alternative.
-When subjected to a perpendicular electric field, BLG exhibits an electrically tunable band gap that enables the formation of single and double quantum dots (QDs)--the fundamental building blocks of charge and spin qubits~\cite{Zhang2009,Banszerus2022,Denisov2025,Duprez2024,Garreis2024}.
-Although BLG offers gate--tunable electronic properties, its key electronic characteristics, such as carrier mobility and spin coherence, are generally inferior to those of SLG.
-Therefore, considerable efforts have been devoted to achieving carrier confinement in SLG, which possesses superior intrinsic electronic and spin properties while maintaining its pristine nature~\cite{Zhou2007,Weeks2012}.
+However, because single-layer graphene (SLG) lacks an intrinsic band gap, electrostatic carrier confinement is challenging, making it difficult to realize well-defined qubits.
+To overcome this limitation, bilayer graphene (BLG) has been widely explored, as a tunable band gap can be opened by applying a perpendicular electric field.
+This property has enabled the realization of graphene-based quantum dots (QDs) and spin qubits~\cite{Zhang2009,Banszerus2022,Denisov2025,Duprez2024,Garreis2024}.
+Despite these advances, BLG generally exhibits reduced carrier mobility and weaker spin coherence compared to SLG.
+Therefore, achieving controllable confinement in SLG--while preserving its superior intrinsic electronic and spin properties--remains an important challenge.